Chess Rules: A Quick Summary of the Rules of Chess

 This special move involves the Pawn.
 As mentioned earlier, this chess piece has the unique ability to move two spaces for its first move on the chessboard.

-SETS FROM AMERICA'S LARGEST CHESS STORE
+CHESS SETS FROM AMERICA'S LARGEST CHESS STORE

 Your Move Chess & Games, America's Largest Chess Set Store.
 It's Your Move!